chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 > SPP means samples per pixel.
 Lower SPPs will be reached sooner but may have more noise/grain/fireflies.
 A higher SPP will take longer to reach but the image will be cleaner.

-Typically 32-1024 SPP is good for daylight renders without emitters (torches, lava, glowstone, etc.) enabled.
+Typically, 32-1024 SPP is good for daylight renders without emitters (torches, lava, glowstone, etc.) enabled.
 4096-16384 SPP is good for daylight renders with emitters.
 16384+ SPP for night time renders or indoor renders with emitters.

 #### Save the scene